Ohio Governor Proposes New Gun Control Laws, Marking Shift From Past GOP Leadership

 As DeWine rolled out his 17-point plan to reduce gun violence, he reflected on Sunday night's vigil for the Dayton shooting victims.
 During his address people started chanting "Do something," which eventually drowned out the rest of his remarks.

-"I understand that anger, for it's impossible to make sense out of what is senseless," DeWine said during a press conference Tuesday morning.
+"I understand that anger, for it's impossible to make sense out of what is senseless," DeWine said during a news conference Tuesday morning.
 "Some chanted 'do something' and they were absolutely right."

-DeWine says he's introducing a "safety protection order" which reflects what many other states call the "Red Flag Law."
-This allows a judge to confiscate firearms from someone who poses a threat to themselves or others.
+DeWine says he is introducing a "safety protection order" that reflects what many other states call the red flag law.
+This allows a judge to confiscate firearms from people who pose a threat to themselves or others.
 His plan would also require background checks for all gun purchases and transfers with some exemptions, strengthen penalties on crimes involving guns, and increase access to mental health treatment.

-DeWine says there's no magic solution to stopping gun violence, "but I can tell you this, if we do these things, it will matter, if we do these things it will make us safer."
+DeWine says there is no magic solution to stopping gun violence, "but I can tell you this, if we do these things, it will matter; if we do these things it will make us safer."

-Since 2011, Republicans have controlled the Ohio House, Ohio Senate, and Ohio governor's office, with little to no interest in passing strong gun regulations.
+Since 2011, Republicans have controlled the Ohio House, Ohio Senate and Ohio governor's office, with little to no interest in passing strong gun regulations.
 The exception is former Gov. John Kasich's late-term change of heart to pass gun regulations during his last year in office.

-This has been met with great frustration by State Sen. Cecil Thomas (D-Cincinnati) and other Democrats who have spent years introducing bills that reflect what DeWine is calling for now.
+This has been met with great frustration by State Sen. Cecil Thomas, D-Cincinnati, and other Democrats who have spent years introducing bills that reflect what DeWine is calling for now.

-"Republicans got to step up they've got to do some self-evaluation of their values, you know people are dying, people are suffering from all of this," says Thomas.
+"Republicans [need] to step up; they've got to do some self-evaluation of their values.
+You know people are dying, people are suffering from all of this," says Thomas.

-State Sen. Peggy Lehner (R-Kettering) says she will no longer be timid in expressing her support for "common sense" regulation.
+State Sen. Peggy Lehner, R-Kettering, says she will no longer be timid in expressing her support for "common sense" regulation.

-"To put a gun in the hands of someone who is mentally ill and has ill will towards other people is not protecting our constitutional rights, it's just plain foolish, it's stupid," says Lehner.
+"To put a gun in the hands of someone who is mentally ill and has ill will towards other people is not protecting our constitutional rights — it's just plain foolish, it's stupid," says Lehner.

 National